Exploring Recurrent Long-term Temporal Fusion for Multi-view 3D Perception: METHODOLOGY

 \subsection{Overview of VideoBEV}

-The overall pipeline of VideoBEV is similar to that of existing LSS-based~\cite{LSS20} 3D BEV detection, \eg, BEVDet~\cite{BEVDet21}, BEVDepth~\cite{BEVDepth23} and BEVStereo~\cite{BEVStereo23}, \etc, except the recurrent style temporal fusion and temporal embedding.
+The overall pipeline of VideoBEV is similar to that of existing LSS-based~\cite{LSS20} 3D BEV detection, \emph{e.g.}, BEVDet~\cite{BEVDet21}, BEVDepth~\cite{BEVDepth23} and BEVStereo~\cite{BEVStereo23}, \emph{etc}, except the recurrent style temporal fusion and temporal embedding.
 Generally, it can be separated into three modules: \begin{enumerate} \item BEV feature extraction module: a backbone network extracts the per-frame image feature of different camera views, which is further translated from perspective view to BEV for obtaining the BEV feature. \item Temporal fusion module: the recurrent style temporal fusion module fuses the BEV feature of the input frame with the stored long-term memory.
 Besides, a recurrent style temporal embedding module is employed to embed the sequence of time intervals between adjacent frames in the video sequence. \item 3D perception module: a 3D perception head is applied to the fused BEV feature and temporal embedding to conduct 3D perception for the input frame. \end{enumerate}

-In the BEV feature extraction module, the backbone can be any network, \eg, ResNet-50~\cite{ResNet16}, ConvNeXT-B~\cite{ConvNeXt22}; the view transformation (VT) can be generally LSS-based VT such as BEVDet~\cite{BEVDet21}, BEVDepth~\cite{BEVDepth23}, and MatrixVT~\cite{MatrixVT22}, \etc, or query-based VT such as BEVFormer \cite{BEVFormer22}.
+In the BEV feature extraction module, the backbone can be any network, \emph{e.g.}, ResNet-50~\cite{ResNet16}, ConvNeXt-B~\cite{ConvNeXt22}; the view transformation (VT) can be generally LSS-based VT such as BEVDet~\cite{BEVDet21}, BEVDepth~\cite{BEVDepth23}, and MatrixVT~\cite{MatrixVT22}, \emph{etc}, or query-based VT such as BEVFormer \cite{BEVFormer22}.
 We utilize the LSS-based VT due to its effectiveness.
-In the 3D perception module, the head can be any BEV-based task, \eg, 3D objection detection, map segmentation, and tracking, \etc. The temporal fusion module is newly proposed in this paper and will be introduced in the following subsections.
+In the 3D perception module, the head can be any BEV-based task, \emph{e.g.}, 3D objection detection, map segmentation, and tracking, \emph{etc}.
+The temporal fusion module is newly proposed in this paper and will be introduced in the following subsections.